 Statistics is an area that calls for strong mathematical skills and an interest in problem solving.
 Our programs therefore include a strong foundation in mathematics.

-Graduates from our programs in Statistics also are well positioned to become accredited as an Associate Statistician or as a professional actuary (more information on the Mathematics and Finance page).
+Graduates from our programs in Statistics also are well positioned to become accredited as an Associate Statistician (more information below) or as a professional actuary (more information on the Mathematics and Finance page).

 Honors in Statistics (Calendar section 194.10.14)

 Major/Minor in Statistics

 - A Major/Minor in Statistics for the BSc General degree is available through the Faculty of Science (Calendar section 193.3; also see the Faculty of Science BSc General page).